MurderCity420/Chat-Power-Tools/docs/syncing-settings.md

 |:---:|
 | ![Restore from cloud](../screenshots/sync-restore-cloud.png) |

-Refresh OMGChat — Chat Power Tools and all your settings appear, identical to your other device.
+Refresh the Chat Site — Chat Power Tools and all your settings appear, identical to your other device.

 > **Heads-up:** *Restore* replaces that device's Tampermonkey data with the cloud copy.
 If both devices have settings you care about, back up the "good" one and restore *onto* the other — not the reverse.